 Committee Date 4.8.24 Submitting Department CHHS Contact Name Adam Schooley Contact Email & Phone aschooley@spokanecity.org, 6053 Council Sponsor(s) Zappone, Bingle, Klitze Select Agenda Item Type Agenda Item Name Budget Amendment to the HEN contract PY2024 with Goodwill Industries of the Inland Northwest.
 Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information The Washington State Department of Commerce has awarded the city of Spokane Housing and Essential Needs - Foundational Community Supports (HEN FCS) Bridge funding.
 This funding is only available for current HEN providers.
 FOUNDATIONAL COMMUNITY SUPPORTS (FCS) program, developed under Washington State's 1115 Medicaid Waiver provides supported employment and supportive housing services to Medicaid beneficiaries with behavioral health needs and other risk factors.
 These services are designed to promote self-sufficiency by helping beneficiaries obtain and maintain housing and/or competitive employment.
 We are also asking for approval for a budget shift of \$42,241.92 from admin, as well as \$200,000.00 from operations to help add additional funding for HEN Rent/Facility support cost.
 With these shifts Goodwill will be able to better serve the community.
 Goodwill is requesting this budget shift amendment in hopes they can spend down the additional funding within the allotted time frame.
-Fiscal Impact Approved in current year budget?
-Narrative: We are requesting approval to add the HEN FCS PY2024 award to the contract for our current HEN subrecipient, Goodwill Industries of the Inland Northwest.
+Fiscal Impact Approved in current year budg Total Cost: No costs Current year cost: Subsequent year(s) cost Narrative: We are requesting approval to add the HEN FCS PY2024 award to the contract for our current HEN subrecipient, Goodwill Industries of the Inland Northwest.
 This funding is only eligible for HEN providers who are also Foundational Community Supports (FCS) providers.
 This leaves Goodwill Industries of the Inland Northwest as our only eligible recipient.
 We_also asking for approval for a budget shift of \$42,241.92 from admin, as well as \$200,000.00 from operations to help add additional funding for HEN Rent/Facility support cost.
 With these shifts Goodwill will be able to better serve the community.
-Goodwill is requesting this budget shift amendment in hopes they can spend down the additional funding within the allotted time frame.
-Specify funding source: Grant Is this funding source sustainab Expense Occurrence e-time 🗵 Recurring 🗆 N/A
+Goodwill is requesting this budget shift amendment in hopes they can spend down the additional funding within the allotted time frame. e-time Recurring N/A ole for future years, months, etc?
+This funding source was made available to shington State Department of Commerce.
+Expense Occurrence e-time 🗵 Recurring 🗆 N/A